 Complete vulnerability management offers security teams the needed insights to understand any weaknesses in corporate applications, and network.
-Vulnerability management allows security teams to properly manage and patch vulnerabilities that pose risks to the applications and network, thus protecting organizations from threat actors and the possibility of a breach.
+It allows security teams to properly manage and patch vulnerabilities that pose risks to the applications and network, thus protecting organizations from threat actors and the possibility of a breach.

 What is Vulnerability Management Framework?

-The vulnerability management process can be broken down into the following steps:
+The process can be broken down into the following steps: